ZKemstedt/DEVOPSNAK/lesson_7/README.md

 ### Assignment

+1. Test with netstat (windows, mac) or ss (ubuntu) that your server did bind a port
-1. Modify the message replied by the server
+2. Modify the message replied by the server

    1. all vowels a, e, i, o, u, y, å, ä and ö should be replaced with a _
    2. Try to send some unicode signs, emojis etc.